Treatment Options for Stress Urinary Incontinence

 SUI can be treated with a laser that gently stimulates re-growth and re-structuring of collagen within the vagina and urethra.
 This results in the thickening and tightening of the region and ultimately reduces urine loss and permits better control over urination.

-If you are experiencing SUI, it is important to speak to a gynecologist about your concerns.
-At the Torgerson clinic, we would like to invite you to schedule an appointment with our gynecologist, Dr. Colleen McDermott.
+If you are experiencing SUI, it is important to speak to a medical professional about your concerns.
+At the Torgerson clinic, we would like to invite you to schedule an appointment with one of our experienced laser nurses.
 Together, we can discuss more about the new painless and effective laser therapy as an available treatment option and help you get back to normal.

 - Have You Tried the New Non-Surgical Laser Solution for Treating Stress Urinary Incontinence?